Overview

 When you start a session, Agentty does the operational heavy lifting for workflow safety:

-- Spawns a clean worktree branch for every session.
+- Spawns a clean worktree branch for every live session.

 - Runs agent-driven edits in isolation from your base branch.